beckypdata/DataCleaningProject/CodeBook.md

 *Step 2.
 Read the datasets*

 Reads are completed for the individual files from the training directory and the test directory.
-Script then merges into a dataset comparable to the original study prior to random division.
-Fast read (fread) cannot be used in R for this as the fread function incorrectly identifies number of columns and subsequently encounters read error
+A total of 6 files comprise the data needed to reconstruct the study dataset.
+Script merges these 6 file into a dataset comparable to the study dataset that existed prior to random division into "training" and "test".
+Fast read (fread) cannot be used in R for the read as the fread function incorrectly identifies number of columns and subsequently encounters read errors.

 + X datasets represent the 561 vectors derived in the study, 1 column per vector
 + Features.txt contains the measurement names for those 561 derived vectors.